 Robin earned his B.S. in Mechanical Engineering from Milwaukee School of Engineering and his M.A. in Religion with an emphasis on Pastoral Counseling from Trinity Evangelical Divinity School.

 Steve Mayer graduated with a Master of Arts in Religion degree from Trinity Evangelical Divinity School in Deerfield, Illinois.
 Steve is a businessman in Milwaukee and has served on various boards of organizations that aim to provide assistance to the under resourced in our community.
 Steve has three grown children and has been married to his wife Susan for 38 years.

 Robert P. Koebele

 Bob Koebele is a volunteer member of the board of directors and Treasurer for WIEA.
-He is a graduate of St. John’s University, Collegeville, MN with a B.S. degree in Business Administration and a minor in Accounting.
-Professionally, Bob is a Registered Representative for Equity Enterprises, Inc., a financial
+He is a 1980 graduate of St. John’s University, Collegeville, MN with a B.S. degree in Business Administration with a minor in Accounting.

 Scott Hower has experience in real estate development and a background in engineering.
 He felt a strong desire to get involved after hearing about the life transformation taking place in prison systems across the country.
 His duties include attending meetings of our board of directors, voting on board decisions, assisting in the classroom build out project, and developing relationships with prison staff.